appscode/blog/content/post/kubedb-v2022.10.18/index.md

 ```

 ### OpsRequests for Hidden Node

-We have also added all the possible opsRequests for Hidden node.
+We have also added all the possible opsRequests for MongoDB Hidden node.
 Like `VerticalScaling`, `HorizontalScaling`, `Reconfigure` & `VolumeExpansion`.

 Here are some sample given for those opsRequests :

 #### Volume Expansion

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1
 kind: MongoDBOpsRequest